 Circles are arguably one of the most important shapes, not just in geometry classes, but also in the world around us.
 Circle theorems are a very important aspect of Euclidean geometry that has everything to do with circles and angles.
-Like lenses, with the right ones, that mess of lines suddenly becomes something of geometrical beauty.
+They help a mess of lines suddenly become something of geometrical beauty.

 Here are some of the most common and useful circle theorems: